This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 The fourth-gen Audi A4, known as the B8, ran from 2009 to 2016.
 This era marked a major redesign, bringing a sleeker exterior, a more luxurious interior, and a host of tech advancements to the table.

-The second half of this generation, from 2013 to 2016, represents the Audi A4’s best years.
+The second half of this generation, from 2013 to 2016, represents the Audi A4’s greatest years.
 But watch out for those 2009 to 2012 models – they’re the ones you might want to steer clear of.

 The Best Years: 2013, 2014, 2015, 2016

-The post-facelift years of the fourth-gen Audi A4 – 2013, 2014, 2015, and 2016 – are the standout performers in this series.
+The post-facelift years of the fourth-gen Audi A4 – 2013, 2014, 2015, and 2016 – are the outstanding performers in this series.

 These models came with polished engine options, including the popular 2.0L turbocharged four-cylinder engine.
 This powerplant struck a sweet balance between power and fuel efficiency, estimated at 24 mpg in the city and 31 mpg on the highway.
 If you were after more grunt, the 3.0L V6 was there to deliver a more spirited driving experience.